atharva-khewle/OrionView/README.md

 - **Backend:** Node.js and Express.js for server-side logic and API development.
 - **Database:** MongoDB for efficient data storage and retrieval.
 - **RESTful API:** Utilized for seamless communication between the frontend and backend components.
+- **API Integration:** OrionView integrates with external APIs to retrieve show data from various websites.